Is heroin dependence and the associated withdrawal symptoms that come whenever a dose is missed an ongoing problem for someone you love?

 Intensive Treatment at Black Bear Lodge

-Here at Black Bear Lodge, we offer each patient a uniquely designed heroin treatment experience consisting of handpicked evaluations, therapies and care that will help them address their symptoms and challenges to recovery.
-You can learn more about how our comprehensive heroin treatment program can help your loved one to heal today when you contact us at the phone number listed above.
+Here at Black Bear Lodge, we offer each patient a uniquely designed heroin treatment experience consisting of handpicked evaluations, therapies, and care that will help them address their symptoms and challenges to recovery.
+You can learn more about how our comprehensive heroin treatment program can help your loved one to heal today when you contact us at 706-914-2327.
 We’re here to assist you night and day.